liuluddex/liuluddex.github.io/content/project/2D-ADAS-Verification/index.md

 where $v_x$ and $v_y$ represent lateral and longitudinal speeds, $L_{x}$ and $L_{y}$ denote the lateral and longitudinal positions, respectively, $\theta$ defines vehicle's heading angle, $r$ is the yaw rate at CoG (center of gravity) of the vehicle. $I_Z$ is the moment of inertia around the vertical axis. $F_y$ is the total tire longitudinal force, $F_{xf}$ and $F_{xr}$ are the lateral forces  exerted by the front and rear tires, respectively. $l_f$ and $l_r$ are the distances from CoG to the front and rear axles.

-[//]: # (where the positive direction of the y-axis is the current direction of the vehicle head, and the positive direction of the x-axis is the direction rotated 90 degrees clockwise from the positive direction of the y-axis.
-For example, a larger mass will result in a larger $F_y$ when the same $\dot{v_y}$ is desired.
-But similarly, $\dot{v_x}$ is also related to $m$ and will indirectly affect $\dot{v_y}$.
-In addition, it can be seen that ODEs contain division terms and there are square and trigonometric function operations, showing complex nonlinearity.
-Therefore, we chose Flow*, a tool that can perform reachability analysis on nonlinear ODEs, to complete the subsequent experimental analysis.
-In addition, it can be found that $\delta$ is the key variable for controlling vehicle steering.
-Later, we will mainly set it to achieve the purpose of vehicle steering.)

 #### Invariance of Discrete Modes

 We study the dynamic behaviors between two vehicles and model it using a hybrid automaton.
 The hybrid automaton contains a total of 4 discrete modes, namely $q_1$ (CC), $q_2$ (ACC), $q_3$ (AEB), and $q_4$ (STOP).
 Each discrete mode has 6 scenarios $S_1 - S_6$, corresponding to different scenarios of the two vehicles turning.
 Tab.
 2 shows the invariance of the discrete modes of the hybrid automaton.
 In fact, it is a fusion of the invariance of each mode and the invariance of the scenario.
 Invariance is critical for the hybrid automata, which defines whether a discrete mode should be maintained.
 If the current mode cannot be maintained, it needs to transit to other modes through transition conditions.